-1. A bachelor's or master's degree in Electrical Engineering, Computer Engineering or their equivalents from an accredited institution of higher learning.

-Applicants with a bachelor degree or a master's degree in other engineering fields, science, mathematics, or in related areas, may be considered for admission.
-Depending on the applicant's academic background, admission may be granted with deficiency courses, or a master degree in Electrical or Computer Engineering may be recommended before admission into the doctoral program.

-- 2. A general grade point average of 3.3/4.0 if the applicant holds a BS degree, or 3.5/4.0 if the applicant holds an MS or higher degree.
-Admission is possible for applicants with lower GPAs, but that have previous industrial or research experience. - A minimum mastery of both English and Spanish skills to understand technical literature and to write technical documents. - 4.
+- 1. A bachelor's or master's degree in Electrical Engineering, Computer Engineering or their equivalents from an accredited institution of higher learning.
+Applicants with a bachelor's or master's degree in other engineering fields, science, mathematics, or in related areas, may be considered for admission.
+Depending on the applicant's academic background, admission may be granted with deficiency courses, or a master's degree in Electrical or Computer Engineering may be recommended before admission into the doctoral program. - 2.
+A general grade point average of 3.3/4.0 if the applicant holds a BS degree, or 3.5/4.0 if the applicant holds an MS or higher degree.
+Admission is possible for applicants with lower GPAs, but that have previous industrial or research experience. - 3.
+A minimum mastery of both English and Spanish skills to understand technical literature and to write technical documents. - 4.
 Three letters of recommendation from qualified referees. - 5.
 A statement of purpose describing the applicant's goals and interests.

-Students pursuing the degree of Doctor of Philosophy in Electrical Engineering may specialize in the areas of (i) electronics, (ii) power and energy systems, (iii) rf systems and microwave remote sensing, and (iv) signals and systems.
+Students pursuing the degree of Doctor of Philosophy in Electrical Engineering may specialize in the areas of (i) electronics and embedded systems, (ii) power and energy systems, and (iii) telecommunications and remote sensing.